 Second, condition.
 Renovation costs on Nantucket can be significant, and timelines can be affected by contractor availability, permitting, Historic District Commission requirements, conservation considerations, and seasonal logistics.
 A home that appears slightly dated may still be an excellent purchase, but buyers need to understand the true cost and complexity of improvements.

 Third, use.
-A family using the home for six weeks each summer may make a different decision than a buyer planning extended stays, year-round use, or rental income.
+A family using the home for some weeks each summer may make a different decision than a buyer planning extended stays, year-round use, or rental income.
 The layout, bedroom count, guest spaces, outdoor areas, and parking all matter.

 Finally, emotional fit.
 Nantucket homes are rarely purchased by spreadsheet alone.
 The best property also has to feel right.
 Bernadette’s role is to help buyers balance that emotional response with sound market judgment.